 The Bloom photography management software gives you a state-of-the-art lead management solution to help you across all stages of the sales funnel.
 Bloom offers a unique project management/workflow feature built into each lead.
 This allows you to create tasks for yourself in regards to each lead, instantly add it to your calendar, and reference what has been done with each opportunity.

 2. Payment Integrations

 Ensuring a smooth client experience should be the main priority for any type of studio management tool.
 A complicated payment system can be a big turn-off for any potential client in the photography industry.
 Why should they use your services if they’re going to have a tough time closing the deal and making payments?
 Your photo studio management software needs to have multiple integrations for your payments to make invoicing a piece of cake.

 The Bloom photo studio management software has powerful automated invoicing and payment features to simplify your payments.
-You can process credit card payments using Bloom itself (powered by Braintree) or integrate it with Square or Stripe.
+You can process credit card or ACH payments by integrating Square or Stripe.
 With support for over 135 currencies, you’ll have no problem handling an online credit card payment in Bloom!
 Unlike other solutions, Bloom also allows you to integrate Paypal, Cash App, Venmo, Zelle, and Bank Transfers–all seamlessly into your invoices.

 The other CRM systems also had integrated online payment options with invoicing features.
 However, no platform particularly stood out here.
-Tave offered the broadest range of online payment options for purchases but was only fully integrated with Square.
+Tave offered the broadest range of online payment options but was only integrated with Square.